DCMLab/standards/docs/source/reference/reference.rst

 is not to tell anyone how they should analyse harmony.
-Instead, its purpose is to clarify what the different parts of the syntax are supposed to express in order to allow analysts to communicate their musical interpretations in a precise yet consistent manner.
+Instead, its purpose is to clarify what the different parts of the syntax are supposed to express in order to allow analysts to communicate their musical interpretations in a precise and consistent manner.
 The examples and recommendations are supposed to be guidelines that have as a goal to make annotations from different users comparable and interoperable.